Panama Defense Forces: Police Force

-The green uniformed Fuerza Policia was the national law enforcement force providing police and highway patrol duties nationwide.
+The green uniformed Police Force (Fuerza Policia) was the national law enforcement force providing police and highway patrol duties nationwide.
 The around 5,000 police personnel were under the jurisdiction of the PDF.
 The following two "Public Order" companies were formed; 1st Centurions, disbanded after the October coup attempt for not supporting Noriega, and 2nd Doberman, who helped defend the "La Comandancia".
 Other components of the FP were the Transit Police and the Highway patrol.

 The DENI (Departmento de Nacionalde Investigationes) was both a criminal police and secret police maintaining a large network of informers throughout the population and government, and possibly US Forces in Panama.
 During the 1989 US invasion DENI was led by Nivaldo Madriñán.

 The National Guard continued to exist but as an umbrella agency under the PF containing the Presidential Guard, Penitentiary Guard, Port Guard, and Forestry Guard.

-Special Forces
+Special Forces Group

-The Special Forces Group consisted of the Command Unit, the Commando Frogmen Unit, the Counterintelligence Unit, the Explosive Ordnance Disposal (EOD) Unit, the School of Commandos and Special Operations (ECOE), the Special Forces Unit, and the UESAT (Special Counter-Terrorism Unit).
+The Special Forces Group (Grupo de Operaciones Especiales) consisted of the Command Unit, the Commando Frogmen Unit, the Counterintelligence Unit, the Explosive Ordnance Disposal (EOD) Unit, the School of Commandos and Special Operations (ECOE), the Special Forces Unit, and the UESAT (Special Counter-Terrorism Unit).